WKKF

-WKKF (102.3 FM) - branded as Kiss 102-3 - is a Top 40 (CHR) station licensed to Ballston Spa, New York and serving the Capital District and Adirondacks.
-The station is owned by iHeartMedia and broadcasts at 4,100 watts ERP from a transmitter in Clifton Park, New York on a tower shared with WMHH and WTMM-FM.
+WKKF (102.3 FM) - branded Kiss 102-3 - is a contemporary hit radio station licensed to Ballston Spa, New York and serving the Capital District and Adirondacks.
+The station is owned by iHeartMedia and broadcasts at 4,100 watts ERP from a transmitter in Clifton Park, New York.

 Programming

-WKKF currently programs a Premium Choice rhythmic CHR format, including hip-hop, R&B, and dance music, however, the station has been through several iterations of CHR formats since 2000, including adult CHR and Mainstream CHR.
-Its primary competitors include Mainstream CHR WFLY and Urban/Rhythmic CHR WAJZ.

-Programming currently featured on WKKF is primarily under iHeartMedia's Premium Choice banner, and includes Elvis Duran and the Morning Show, and local jocks Terry O'Donnel, and D. Scott.
-Additionally, WKKF features American Top 40 hosted by Ryan Seacrest.
+WKKF airs a rhythmic CHR format, including hip-hop, contemporary R&B, and EDM.
+Elvis Duran and the Morning Show, and American Top 40 hosted by Ryan Seacrest also air on the station.

 History

 Saratoga Springs history

 The 102.3 frequency originally began in Saratoga Springs, New York in 1968 as WKAJ-FM, sister to WKAJ running an easy listening format.
+The station also simulcasts New York Mets baseball games during its early years.
 In 1979, WKAJ-FM changed its calls to WASM keeping the easy listening format though by the mid-1980s the station evolved to an Adult contemporary approach.
 In June 1987, WASM flipped to Top 40 WQQY (102 Double Q) and began to make a minor wave in the Albany ratings by giving WFLY and WGFM a run for its money in Saratoga County.
 Among the air talent at WQQY was Rob Dawes early in his career before moving back to the frequency.